-Google’s Cloud Security and Identity documentation page is just as detailed as the previous two.
+Google’s Cloud Security and Identity documentation page are just as detailed as the previous two.
 It may take one engineer years to learn the intricacies of a single cloud provider’s security capabilities, by which time everything will have changed, and they would have to learn again.

-Traditional security was easier
+Traditional security was easier.

 When IT administrators had to install and maintain desktops and servers, their view of the requirements to protect those desktops and servers was relatively unambiguous.